tanaynistala/geo-guide/_country-guides/CAN.md

 - **Arterial Highways** are the primary highways of New Brunswick, and are marked by green signs.
 Most are numbered below 20, with Route 95 being the exception as an extension of the U.S. I-95.
 - **Collector Highways** are the secondary highways of New Brunswick, and can be either connector routes or old alignments of primary highways.
 They are marked with blue signs, and are numbered from 100 to 199.
-- **Local Highway** are the tertiary routes in New Brunswick, connecting smaller communities and areas to larger highways.
+- **Local Highways** are the tertiary routes in New Brunswick, connecting smaller communities and areas to larger highways.
 They are marked with black signs, and are numbered from 200 onwards.

 ### Newfoundland and Labrador